espressif/esp-at/docs/en/Get_Started/Hardware_connection.rst

           * GPIO7 (TX)
           * GPIO5 (CTS)
           * GPIO4 (RTS)
-      - USB to UART converter
+      - USB-to-UART converter
           * TX
           * RX
           * RTS
           * CTS

-  **Note** 1: Connection between {IDF_TARGET_NAME}-4MB board and PC is already established on {IDF_TARGET_NAME}-4MB board.
-You only need to provide a USB cable.
+  **Note** 1: Connection between individual pins of the {IDF_TARGET_NAME}-4MB board and the PC is already established internally on the {IDF_TARGET_NAME}-4MB board.
+You only need to provide USB cable between the board and PC.

-  **Note** 2: CTS/RTS pins only need to be connected if you want to enable hardware flow control.
+  **Note** 2: CTS and RTS pins are required only when hardware flow control is enabled.

   .. figure:: ../../_static/get_started/hw_connection/esp-hw-connection.png
     :align: center